ngsankha/pldi-19-artifact/README.md

 * **run_tests_no_chks.sh** runs the same tests without dynamic checks (`sh run_tests_no_chks.sh` will run it).
 The reported runtime corresponds to the _Test Time No Chk_ column of Table 2.

 Note that two of the tests in Discourse and three of the tests in Wikipedia report failures.
 These failures occur with or without CompRDL's inserted dynamic checks, and thus are unrelated to comp types.

+We also note that, when running the type checker, we must first load the corresponding application.
+We _do not_ count the time taken to load the application, as this is done entirely before type checking begins.
+Thus, you may notice a difference a the time taken to run a script vs. the reported type checking time.

 All of the data in Table 2 is reproducible in the VM, with the following caveats: